 A little about me:

 I studied Anthropology at the University of Colorado, Boulder.
 I had the opportunity to complete an undergraduate internship in Chilean Patagonia during my junior year, and I fell in love with the language and culture of el mundo español.
 Upon graduation I consulted for the US Forrest Service in and around the Western USA.
 In 2005 I decided that teaching was my calling and I went back to CU for a Post BA teaching license in Secondary Social Studies.
 Upon completion of my license I moved to Oaxaca, México where I taught 6th grade ESL.
 Returning to Colorado in 2008, I took a job teaching Spanish in the Denver Public Schools.
-This is my fourth year at DSA, where I will continue to bring an engaging and interactive methodology to students.
-I strive to make Spanish accessible to all, and and I look forward to contributing to the continued excellence of our school.
+This is my fifth year at DSA, where I will continue to bring an engaging and interactive methodology to students.
+I strive to make Spanish accessible to all, and I look forward to contributing to the continued excellence of our school.